CNES/aviso-lagrangian/doc/source/python_api.rst

     :param stencil: Type of stencil used for the calculation of finite difference.
     :type stencil: lagrangian.Stencil
-    :param netcdf_reader: NetCDF used to locate the hidden values ​​(eg continents).
+    :param reader: Reader used to locate the hidden values ​​(eg continents).
 These cells identified will not be taken into account during the calculation process, in order to accelerate it.
         If this parameter is not defined, all cells will be processed in the calculation step.
-    :type netcdf_reader: lagrangian.Netcdf
+    :type reader: lagrangian.Reader

     .. py:method:: lagrangian.MapOfFiniteLyapunovExponents.compute()